 The video below is an example of an IEC material that is able to convey a clear message without relying on written or verbal explanations.

 Source: Stanford Medicine

-The graphic below focuses on conveying one behavioural message and does so with minimal writing and clear visuals.
-See this website for more creative ways of depicting physical distancing requirements graphically.
+The graphic below focuses on conveying one behavioural message (physical distancing) and does so with minimal writing and clear visuals.

 3. Make IEC materials motivating and informative

-Sharing information about important behaviours to prevent COVID-19 and information that dispel myths around COVID-19, is important.
+Sharing information about important behaviours to prevent disease transmission and information that dispels harmful myths is important.
 However, knowledge alone does not change behaviour.
-This is a common challenge for behaviour change programmes – people know the right thing to do but rarely put it into practice.
+This is a common challenge for behaviour change programmes – people know the right thing to do, but rarely put it into practice.
 To change behaviour, it is useful to play to people’s hearts as well as their minds.
-To do this design messages that link behaviours with responsibility towards those more vulnerable, or with solidarity in combating COVID-19 together.
+To do this, design messages that link behaviours with responsibility towards those more vulnerable, or with solidarity in combating the disease together.
 Examples of this include messages like ‘We are all in this together’ or ‘I’m wearing this to protect you’ type branding.

-For example in Edo State in Nigeria, staff wore branded t-shirts and hats that said ‘Protect our Elders’ when working in communities during the COVID-19 crisis.
+For example, in Edo State in Nigeria, staff wore branded t-shirts and hats that said ‘Protect our Elders’ when working in communities during the COVID-19 crisis.